onqtam/headjack/docs/why/8_ATTENTION.md

 if you can insert a topic from the top-down that grabs 5-10% of the attention of people - you've reduced the attention over everything else by 5-10% as well - which you might want.
 Attention is the scarcest of resources
 "incoming war?
 Cue the UFO stuff"

+> "The community can decide which claims should get more eyeballs and which should not.
+For example, “Fauci lied to Congress” might be more important than “Kim Kardashian was wearing Chanel yesterday.”" - [Sensemaking in the Era of Authoritarian Media, by Max Borders](https://www.aier.org/article/sensemaking-in-the-era-of-authoritarian-media/#:~:text=the%20community%20can%20decide%20which%20claims%20should%20get%20more%20eyeballs%20and%20which%20should%20not.%20For%20example%2C%20%E2%80%9CFauci%20lied%20to%20Congress%E2%80%9D%20might%20be%20more%20important%20than%20%E2%80%9CKim%20Kardashian%20was%20wearing%20Chanel%20yesterday.%E2%80%9D)